Mallika1405/cse15l-lab-reports/lab3.md

 ### find `-type`
 The `-type` option allows you to search for files based on their type.
 The common types include `f` for regular files and `d` for directories.
 #### Example 1:
-Used the `-type f` option to look for all the files in `./technical/911report`.
+I used the `-type f` option to look for all the files in `./technical/911report`.
 It's a more effiencient way of looking for files in `./technical/911report`.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical/911report -type f
 ./technical/911report/chapter-13.4.txt